tangix/ci4-zen-zone/rethinking-my-php-dev-env/rethinking-my-php-dev-env.md

 ### PHP

 The toughest nut to crack!
 My required versions of PHP has been reduced during the years.
-The 5.6 and 7.2 projects has been migrated to 8.1.
+The 5.6 and 7.2 projects have been migrated to 8.1.
 One project is still on 7.4 so a setup with 7.4 and 8.1 of PHP would work.
 Both versions are still supported which is great.
 So, instead of five versions I could get by with two!

 Running php in `apache` using the Docker images using a mounted volume from the source directory is well supported and understood.
-Our five years of running Docker in our production workloads have been great and we know how to create and maintain the images.
+Our five years of using Docker for our production workloads have been great and we know how to create and maintain the images.

 Running PHP in CLI is a different thing.
 Some things require CLI access for PHP, for example `composer` and `phpunit`.
 We have that configured in the CI/CO pipe-line with BAMBOO running `phpunit` etc as part of the Docker image build.
 This must thus be available in the local development as well.